 How to apply

 Search our Doctoral Programmes and Projects page for further information on the projects available.

 Enquiries regarding the projects should be directed to the lead supervisor named on the project.
 General application enquiries can be directed to the email address for applications listed against each project below.

-You should submit your application by email to the address indicated below by the closing date of 31 October 2020.
+You should submit your application by email to the address indicated below by the closing date of 23:00 UK time on 31 October 2021.
 Your application should include:

 • A completed Postgraduate Application Form

 • An outline research proposal attached as a separate document.
 This should include an outline of how you would approach the research project identified, and your understanding of the current knowledge and context, referencing key background literature

 • Copies of qualifications, certificates and/or results transcripts

 • Proof of English language ability, where English is not your first language